CONSULTATION FEE RANGE

 The application form is reasonably straightforward once you have all the necessary information.

 In January 2020, the state’s Cannabis Control Commission’s Medical Use of Marijuana Program Online System migrated from its MMJ virtual gateway to the Massachusetts Cannabis Industry Portal.
-This decision was taken to ensure users benefit from a more user-friendly service with fewer interruptions.
+This decision ensured users benefited from a more user-friendly service with fewer interruptions.

-During the registration process, you will receive an email from the Virtual Gateway.
+You will receive an email from the Virtual Gateway during the registration process.
 This email contains a link that you need to click to complete the process.
-Make sure you monitor your account because the link can expire just seven days after you receive it.
+Make sure you monitor your account because the link can expire just seven days after receiving it.
 Also, it is only valid the first time you click on it.

-If you need to change any information on the MMJ Online System, please do so within five business days of the change.
+If you need to change any information on the MMJ Online System, please do so within five business days of submitting your application.
 All applications are reviewed in order of date received.
-The program mails your Plastic ID card 7-10 days after your application receives approval.
+The program mails your Plastic ID card 7-10 days after your application is approved.

 The Cannabis Control Commission also has a program called Initial Access that enables you to visit a medical marijuana dispensary as soon as you receive approval.
 Rather than waiting for the plastic ID card, you can print a temporary one directly from your computer.
 It is valid for 14 days and enables you to buy a maximum of 2.5 ounces of medical-use cannabis.